puppeteer/puppeteer/packages/ng-schematics/README.md

 # Puppeteer Schematics Angular

-An easy way to add testing with Puppeteer for you Angular project.
+An easy way to add testing with Puppeteer for your Angular project.

 ## Usage